Kentico/xperience-by-kentico-lucene/docs/Usage-Guide.md

 }
 ```

-> For a more advanced example, see the `CafeSearchService` in the sample project.
+> For a more advanced example, see the `CafeSearchService` in the example project.

 ### Display Results